nipy/nipype/doc/devel/software_using_nipype.rst

 `Medimsight <https://www.medimsight.com>`_ is a commercial service medical imaging cloud platform.
 It uses Nipype to interface with various neuroimaging software.

+MIA
+---

+`MIA <http://mia.sourceforge.net>`_ MIA is a a toolkit for gray scale medical image analysis.
+It provides Nipype interfaces for easy integration with other software.

 Mindboggle
 ----------